googleapis/nodejs-logging/README.md

 // Selects the log to write to const log = logging.log(logName);

-// main tain a global array of log lines that have not yet been written. const logEntries = [] logEntries.push({text: 'hello world', timestamp: new Date()});
+// maintain a global array of log lines that have not yet been written. const logEntries = [];
+logEntries.push({text: 'hello world', timestamp: new Date()});

 // we periodically drain the log entries.